ldproxy/demo/doc/cologne_lod2.md

 Together with a digital terrain model, 3D building models describe the natural terrain shape of the earth's surface, including all buildings and structures, in digital form and enable the representation of cities and towns in virtual worlds.
 Buildings can be modeled in different levels of detail (Level of Detail, LoD).
 In the 3D building model LoD2, the modeling of the buildings is done with standardized roof shapes such as a gable or hip roof.

-Resource types: Features, 3D Tiles, Styles
+Resource types: Features, 3D Tiles, Styles, Codelists

 ## Notes